DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/01-intro/06-environment.md

 * [This video](https://www.youtube.com/watch?v=IXSiYkP23zo) shows a complete end-to-end environment configuration for an AWS EC2 instance
 * This video was created for another course (MLOps Zoomcamp), so you'll need to adjust it slightly: clone this repo instead of the mlops one
-* You can use these instructions for setting up your local Ubuntu or Ubuntu in WSL
+* You can use these instructions for setting up docker with your local Ubuntu or Ubuntu in WSL